Mission 14 · Stage 2

 }

-Only on a fresh press does the LED flip — holding the button does nothing extra.
+Only a fresh press flips the light — holding the button does nothing extra.

 Show full sketch (toggle-button.ino)